 Alaskan King Bed vs California King Bed: Understanding The Difference

 The US mattress market is expanding, and so are mattress sizes for residential homes.
-Whether you’re sharing a bed with your family and pets or are a solo sleeper who loves to starfish in the middle of an oversized mattress, there’s nothing like a king-sized bed for a luxurious night’s sleep.
+Whether you’re sharing a bed with your family and pets or are a solo sleeper, sometimes a bigger bed with more room makes all the difference.

 But there’s more than one type of king-sized bed – there’s king, Texas king, California king, and Alaskan king, to name a few.
 When it comes to the battle for the biggest bed size, the Alaskan king and the California king duke it out for the top spot.